 What are the Best Metal Detectors for Finding Meteorites?

-What can be more exciting than using a metal detector to find an object from outer space, right here on earth!
+What can be more exciting than using a metal detector to find an object from outer space right here on earth?
 The thrill of meteorite hunting has been enjoyed by collectors and hobbyists long before the advent of metal detectors.
-Modern day meteorite hunters can be seen searching for these “falls” as they are referred to, using a variety of equipment.
-Television shows like Meteorite Men and episodes on Meteorite hunting on the popular show Cash and Treasures, have brought the thrill to the masses.
-So what are your chances of finding a meteorite and what in the world are they worth anyways?
-In this article we will explore these questions and also talk about selecting the best equipment to start your journey.
+Modern-day meteorite hunters can be seen searching for these “falls,” as they are referred to, using various equipment.
+Television shows like Meteorite Men and episodes of Meteorite hunting on the popular show Cash and Treasures have brought the thrill to the masses.
+So what are your chances of finding a meteorite, and what in the world are they worth anyways?
+In this article, we will explore these questions and also talk about selecting the best equipment to start your journey.

 Most of the meteorites that we find today come from tiny astronomical objects known as meteoroids.
-Similar finds have also been made on the Moon and on Mars.
+Similar finds have also been made on the Moon and Mars.
 To date, there have been nearly forty thousand meteorite finds recorded.
 Let's look at a bit of science to get us started.
 I promise not to go too deep or make this boring!
-The most important thing to know about meteorites is that they can be broken down in to three main categories.
+The most important thing to know about meteorites is that they can be broken down into three main categories.
 The first is the stony meteorite.
-Like the name implies, these are simply rocks.
+As the name implies, these are simply rocks.
 They are made up of silicate minerals.
-The next type of meteorites is those made up of iron and nickel.
+The next type of meteorite is those made up of iron and nickel.
 The final type of meteorite can be thought of as a hybrid, a stony-iron meteorite.
-This category of meteorite is made up of large amounts of rocky material and iron and nickel.
-For these last two categories of meteorites a decent metal detector will help you to locate them.
+This category of meteorites is made up of large amounts of rocky material and iron and nickel.
+For these last two categories of meteorites, a decent metal detector will help you to locate them.

-So where can you find a meteorite?
+So, where can you find a meteorite?
 Meteorites can be found most anywhere.
 With that said, the most common places to find a meteorite are in dry climates with little precipitation.
 The reason for this is that iron is a major component of most meteorites.
 The dry climate helps to preserve the iron content.
 Meteorites are commonly named for the location where the “fall” took place.
 It is undeniable that finding a meteorite can be an exciting experience.
 To identify a meteorite, you must go through a process to confirm that it is indeed a meteorite and not just an ordinary rock.
 Newcomers to the hobby sometimes make false positive identifications of meteorites.
 To build a meteorite collection, you must learn proper meteorite identification techniques as you get involved in the hobby.

-The value of a meteorite is based on a number of factors.
-These include the aesthetics, rarity and the size.
+The value of a meteorite is based on several factors.
+These include aesthetics, rarity, and size.
 Documented meteorites can be among the most valuable materials found on the planet.
-They can easily surpass the value of gold, platinum and diamonds.
-One of the largest documented meteorites weighed in at over 1,400-pounds.
-The meteorite was found in Kiowa County, Kansas and has been valued at over one million dollars!
+They can easily surpass the value of gold, platinum, and diamonds.
+One of the largest documented meteorites weighed in at over 1,400 pounds.
+The meteorite was found in Kiowa County, Kansas, and has been valued at over one million dollars!
 Stones that have not been classified are the least valuable and can draw values of about .50 cents per gram.
 A more unusual specimen can draw values of up to $400 per gram.
 If you come across a lunar or Martian meteorite, these specimens can draw values of up to $1,000 per gram!
 Most meteorites sell somewhere within this range.

 Entry Level Meteorite Metal Detectors: